 Latest publications

-Deployment of BECCUS value chains in the United States
+Inter-task project Deployment of BECCUS value chains

 A case study of sequestering CO2 from ethanol production